snac-cooperative/technical-docs/Specifications/Resource Relation.md

 As noted above, we did not capture the MARC 300 extent, so I will have to parse the original WorldCat records for that data.

-The related_resource_creator table is new.
+The related_resource_origination_name table is new.

 ```